 Unfortunately the US scan was equivocal due to the radiologist having difficulty in positioning the patients arm due to his pain levels, and so was unable to clearly visualise the subclavian and axillary veins.
 Reports in the literature have described similar issues with US scans here, and also with the clavicle often shadowing and preventing the full visualisation of these vessels (ref).
-It is therefore recommended that patients with suspected upper limb DVT whose initial ultrasound is negative but who still have a high clinical suspicion of DVT undergo further testing with a moderate or highly sensitive D-dimer blood test, or if available traditional, CT, or MRI scan. (ref).
+It is therefore recommended that patients with suspected upper limb DVT whose initial ultrasound is negative but who still have a high clinical suspicion of DVT undergo further testing with a D-dimer blood test, or if available a CT or MRI scan. (ref).

 Due to availbality it was decided to obtain a D-dimer blood test.
 This was seen to be very highly elevated, and although false positives are common with D-dimers after surgery, it was decided to start antio-coagulation treatment immediately due to the highly suspicious clinical presentation.

-Although the removal of the hook plate was delayed by a further two months, it was removed without any further complications.
-The patient eventually returned to full gym based exercising and rugby training.
+Although the removal of the hook plate was delayed by a further two months, it was removed without any further complications and the patient eventually returned to full gym based exercising and rugby training.

-This is an unusal case of an upper limb DVT in that it occured in a patient without any of the usual risk factors, such as history of central line catherisation, obseity, diabetes or any coagulation defects.
-However one paper has reported that upper limb DVTs may be more likely to be found in younger patients with lower BMI (ref).
+This is an unusal case of an upper limb DVT in that it occured in a patient without any risk factors, such as history of central line catherisation, obseity, diabetes or any coagulation defects.
+However one paper has actually reported that upper limb DVTs may be more likely to be found in younger patients with lower BMI (ref).